henriksommerfeld/blog-hugo/content/article/2019-11-26-i-love-my-new-2013-macbook-pro/index.md

 Have you heard a reviewer on YouTube reviewing a Windows laptop and not comparing the trackpad to the Mac's?
 I haven't, and there's a reason for that - it's great!

-### Screen
+### Display

-The screen on my 2013 MacBook Pro is _so_ much better than on my 2018 HP EliteBook.
+The display on my 2013 MacBook Pro is _so_ much better than on my 2018 HP EliteBook.
 Colour, sharpness, brightness, everything.
-Sure there are Windows laptops with great screens, but the plethora of Windows laptops with non-great screens often attract those responsible of budget (maybe at your employer).
+Sure there are Windows laptops with great displays, but the plethora of Windows laptops with non-great displays often attract those responsible of budget (maybe at your employer).

 ### iMessage

 Since I was already an iPhone user, having iMessage on the computer is great.
-I've been trying to get people to write to me through WhatsApp or Facebook Messenger before, so that I could reply from my computer, but iPhone users keep going back to iMessage.
+I've been trying to get people to write to me through _WhatsApp_ or _Facebook Messenger_ before, so that I could reply from my computer, but iPhone users keep going back to iMessage.

 ## The Future